 RCMA has worked closely with these producers, sending agronomists to offer advice, providing guidance on environmental measures and helping them to meet the standards for various certifications.

-Cupping notes: Milk chocolate, soft citrus and red fruit notes, medium body, winey acidity.
-(5/23/18)
+Cupping notes: Milk chocolate, nuts, caramel, red fruit notes; medium body, citric acidity.

 Meet the Producers